cs123tas/projects/scenegraph/ray.md

 some ideas (book sections are included if there's significant discussion of the topic):

-Antialiasing

-:   Brute force supersampling isn't hard to do and antialiased images
+Antialiasing:   Brute force supersampling isn't hard to do and antialiased images
     look really sexy.
 If you're feeling brave, try your hand at adaptive supersampling (15.10.4) or stochastic supersampling (16.12.4)

-Transparency

-:   (16.5.2)
+Transparency:   (16.5.2)

 Motion blur

-:

 Depth-of-field

-:

-Fewer intersection tests

-:   (15.10.2) Bounding volumes, hierarchical bounding volumes, octrees,
+Fewer intersection tests:   (15.10.2) Bounding volumes, hierarchical bounding volumes, octrees,
     and kd-trees are all things to try that will get big speedups on complex scenes since most of the clock cycles go to intersection tests.
 Mucho bonus points if you do one of these.
 Really fast